glottobank/BEASTling_paper/README.md

 # BEASTling: a software tool for linguistic phylogenetics using BEAST 2

-This is the repository for the paper "BEASTling: a software tool for linguistic phylogenetics using BEAST 2", published in XXX.
+This is the repository for the paper "[BEASTling: a software tool for linguistic phylogenetics using BEAST 2](https://doi.org/10.1371/journal.pone.0180908)", published in PLOS ONE on August 10, 2017.
 It contains not only the pre-print text of the paper, but also everything required for you to do your own independent "build" of the paper.
 All original data for the example analyses is included in its original, untouched form.
 All processing of the data which is required before the analyses is performed by Python scripts, so you can see exactly what was done and even see how the results change if you do it differently.
 Post-processing of the results from BEAST is performed from scripts too, including programmatically creating every table and every figure in the paper.
 A Makefile and a Python virtual environment have been provided to make builds as smooth as possible, although there may still be some bumps.
 Nevertheless, with a little effort you should be able to produce your own PDF of the paper, with slight differences in the tables and figures corresponding to the probabilistic variation between MCMC runs.